Lars-Kool/MM_IDS_Peak/README.md

 # Micro-Manager Device Adapter for IDS Peak cameras
 Micro-Manager is an application to control microscope hardware, such as cameras.
 It includes a hardware abstraction layer written in C++ and a user interface written in Java.
 Micro-Manager needs a translation layer between the driver (written by the manufacturer) and Micro-Manager's C++ backend.
 This translation layer is called a "Device Adapter" (Micro-Manager has chosen not to call it a "Driver" to distinguish it from the libraries provided by the manufacturers of the devices).

 This GitHub repository contains a Device Adapter for IDS cameras.
 It contains both the already built .dll (mmgr_dal_IDSPeak.dll) and the C++/h files to build it yourself.
 Instructions can be found below.
-The Device Adapter was tested with an IDS USB3-3040CP-HQ Rev 2.2, and not with any other camera.
-Although this should not matter, there might be assumed default settings that might not be universally present.
+The Device Adapter was tested with an IDS USB3-3040CP-HQ Rev 2.2 on Windows 10, and not with any other camera or operating system.
+Although camera model should not matter, there might be assumed default settings that might not be universally present.
+A different operating system could be more problematic.

 ## Using the precompiled .dll
 The following steps will guide you through the process of "installing" the .dll, allowing you to use IDS cameras with Micro-Manager.